dieudonne-og/quick_med_box/README.md

 # QuickMedBox

-QuickMedBox is a lightweight Flutter application to help users manage and track their medications.
-The app provides a simple, intuitive interface to record medication schedules, set reminders, and view a history of taken/ missed doses.
+QuickMedBox is a simple mobile app that helps users order essential medicines and health products from pharmacies near them.
+The app shows pharmacy options, product availability, and provides fast delivery so users can get essential items when they need them.

 This repository contains the source code for the QuickMedBox app (Flutter).